-- No substantive checks will be made for investments in a participation fund that is or becomes a member of the Netherlands Association of Participation Funds (NVP) or in a seed fund recognised by the Ministry of Economic Affairs.
+- No substantive checks will be made for investments in a participation fund that is or becomes a member of the Netherlands Association of Participation Funds (NVP) or in a seed fund recognised by the Ministry of Economic Affairs and Climate Policy.

 - Investments in Dutch companies are checked for the added value to the Dutch economy.
 This added value is deemed present if two of the following three criteria are met:

-- At least 10 jobs are created within five years.
+- At least 10 jobs are created within 5 years.

-- A contribution is made to increasing the Dutch company's innovative strength; this could take the form of publishing a patent, investing in innovation (either technological or non-technological), or investing in a company in a top tier sector (Agri&Food, Chemicals, Creative Industry, Energy, High Tech, Logistics, Horticulture, Life Science&Health and Water.
+- A contribution is made to increasing the Dutch company's innovative strength.
+This could take the form of publishing a patent, investing in innovation (either technological or non-technological), or investing in a company in a top-tier sector (Agriculture & Food, Chemicals, Creative Industry, Energy, High Tech, Logistics, Horticulture, Life Science & Health and Water.
 The scheme does not cover investment in homes).

-- There is another form of non-financial added value, such as specific knowledge, networks, customers and active involvement on the part of the investor.
+- There is another form of non-financial added value, such as specific knowledge, networks, customers and active involvement by the investor.

-- No check for added value will be made for investments in a participation fund that is or becomes a member of the Netherlands Association of Participation Funds (NVP) or in a seed fund recognised by the Ministry of Economic Affairs.
+- No check for added value will be made for investments in a participation fund that is or becomes a member of the Netherlands Association of Participation Funds (NVP) or in a seed fund recognised by the Ministry of Economic Affairs and Climate Policy.

 A check for money laundering or illegally obtained money is carried out by the Financial Intelligence Unit in the Netherlands, which also contacts the FIU in the country of origin.